emartineznunez/AutoMeKin/index.md

 choices:

 - `install-gnu-parallel-from-source.sh`.
 This script installs parallel
-latest version from source thanks to Ole Tange (the author).
+latest version from source thanks to Ole Tange, the author.
 Also it can fallback to a user private installation into `$HOME/bin` if you have not administrator permisions to install it globally.